 2. They are eaten all year round

 Wrong.
 They are deep-fried hearty and greasy snacks that are usually served with thick hot chocolate.
 It’s a winter thing.
-Spaniards do NOT eat churros outside the winter season, in the same way we don’t eat turron outside the Christmas period or drink sangria at all.
-That’s something tourist do, maybe because they think we do, but we don’t.
-Those red flamenco dancer and bulls-themed duty-free shops should take a good share of the blame.
+Spaniards do not generally eat churros outside the winter season, in the same way we don’t eat turron outside the Christmas period or drink sangria at all.

 Churros are too filling and heavy to have them all year round.
 Yet, I’ve seen foreign tourists having churros in July.
 In Seville!
 And I’ve seen pictures on Instagram with captions mentioning how they’re trying to do traditionally Spanish things during their summer trip to Spain.
-I couldn’t help but laugh and feel a bit sorry for them.
 That’s not traditional.
 That is brave, daring, suicidal.
 They could have had a heart attack or something.
 Or, at least, a terrible heartburn.
-Kudos to them for taking the risk.
-I hope they packed some Gaviscon or some other indigestion relief drug.

-One sign that we don’t eat churros out of season is the fact that churrerías (churros shops) close at the end of winter.
-If you find one open, you can bet they do it for the tourists.
+One sign that we don’t eat churros out of season is the fact that many churrerías (churros shops) close at the end of winter.

 Now let’s have a look at some truths: